spawnmarvel/learning-docker/README.md

 * Azure VM with Docker, NSG, (mount data drive, not not this time)
 * Azure Container with Docker
 * Azure Container registry with Docker
-* Github actions and runners
+* Github actions and runners in the DevOps part

 Azure resources